E Jean Carroll: The author and TV talkshow host who took on Donald Trump

 In What Do We Need Men For?, she detailed for the first time an encounter she says she had with Mr Trump at the 5th Avenue Department store Bergdorf Goodman in the mid-1990s.

-A random encounter between the two, who she said were casual acquaintances, led to Mr Trump asking her for help on selecting a gift for “a girl”.
+A random encounter between the two, who she said were casual acquaintances, led to Mr Trump asking her for help in selecting a gift for “a girl”.

-The alleged rape by Mr Trump and his crass denials from the presidential podium have placed an intense spotlight ever since on the 79-year-old.
+The alleged rape by Mr Trump and his crass denials from the presidential podium have placed an intense spotlight on the 79-year-old ever since.

 “I don't blame Elle.
 It was the great honor of my life writing ‘Ask E. Jean.’
 I blame Donald Trump.”